pik-gane/vodle/CONTRIBUTING.md

 ### Setting up Node, Ionic, and the vodle web app

+- We assume you have `git` already installed on your system.
+If you are on Windows, some of the commands below may have to be issued in [`git bash`](https://gitforwindows.org/) instead of the Windows command line.
 - Follow [these instructions](https://ionicframework.com/docs/v5/intro/environment) to set up a basic environment for working with Ionic, basically consisting of [Node.js](https://ionicframework.com/docs/v5/reference/glossary#node) and [npm](https://ionicframework.com/docs/v5/reference/glossary#npm).
 - Either fork vodle's git repository [https://github.com/pik-gane/vodle](https://github.com/pik-gane/vodle) or, even better, ask us to grant you write access to it!
 We are happy to do this since we have protected important branches sufficiently.
 - Make sure you have at least 2GB free space on your disk.
 Then clone the (forked or original) repository to your machine and switch to a new branch for your contribution: